What is an ESA?

 ESAs are very popular with families across the state:

 - The ESA program grew from 12,000 students in October 2022 to over 70,000 in November 2023.
-And It continues to grow.
+By 2026, there are over 102,000 students and it continues to grow.
 Find the latest number here.

 - During the year after universal expansion, the number of students with special needs in the ESA program grew significantly from 7,291 to 11,180, a 53% growth.
+In 2026, special needs students make up 20% of the ESA program.

 The ESA program includes multiple layers of accountability: